• Skip to main content

 There are many things that contribute to hypertension – some factors you cannot control, while others you can.
 For instance, it is more common in men than women, more common in African American men, as well as older adults.
 Sometimes, hypertension can also be genetic, or hereditary.
 Obviously, these are things that you can’t control.
 However, being overweight or obese, being inactive, smoking, eating a diet high in sodium, and stress all contribute to hypertension; and these are things that you can control.

 So what can you do to ensure that your blood pressure is under control?
-First, make sure that you have regular checkups with your doctor.
+First, make sure that you have regular checkups with your family medicine provider.
 Since hypertension often goes undiagnosed, this is an important step in catching it early.
 Then, if you are found to have high blood pressure, take a look at the things that you can change in your life.

 Your diet can have a great influence on your blood pressure.
 If your body mass index (BMI) is greater than 25, you should plan to lose weight.
 Try to eat more fruits and vegetables, as well as whole grain foods.
 Also limit the high fat foods, including meats.
 Fish is a great source of protein without all the fat that many cuts of beef contain.
 Stay away from fast food and limit alcohol to no more than 2 drinks per day.
 You should also limit the amount of caffeine you consume, restricting coffee to less than 2 cups per day.
 Also, make sure you lower your sodium intake.
 Anything canned, frozen, boxed or processed will tend to have more sodium.
 It is important to read labels, but fresh food is always a better choice.
 Make sure to also avoid foods high in sodium such as olives, soy sauce, Chinese food, bacon, and condiments.
 And put that saltshaker away!

 If you still have a blood pressure over 140/90 after making changes to your lifestyle, it may be time to start on medication.
-Your doctor will determine which medication will be of most benefit.
+Your provider will determine which medication will be of most benefit.
 Sometimes you may need more than one prescription, but it is very important that you take all the medication as prescribed, every day.
 Remember, hypertension often has no symptoms; it is quietly doing damage to your heart and other organs.
 So don’t think that because you feel fine, that you don’t need your medication any more.
-If you have any concerns, discuss them with your doctor.
-It is also a good idea to monitor your blood pressure at home from time to time, and keep a log to bring to your doctor visits.
+If you have any concerns, discuss them with your provider.
+It is also a good idea to monitor your blood pressure at home from time to time, and keep a log to bring to your family medicine provider visits.

 Finally, even if you are vigilant about your lifestyle, and about taking your medications, there may be times when your blood pressure is high enough to require emergency treatment.
 If you have a blood pressure higher than 180/110, or if you experience chest pain, shortness of breath, numbness, weakness, vision changes, problems speaking, or a severe headache, you should go to the emergency room or call 911.